MobilityData/awesome-transit/README.md

 - [Transit Tracker](https://transittracker.ca/#/) - Realtime vehicle position for Greater Montreal & Toronto, Canada
 - [GTFS Builder](http://nationalrtap.org/Web-Apps/GTFS-Builder) - A free web-based application to help you create GTFS files.
 Maintained by the National Rural Transit Assistance Program (RTAP).
 - [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems, with an emphasis on their historical evolution.
+- [Dede](https://dedriver.org) - An independent and universal passenger information system (PIS) mapping realtime movement.
+A message feed with Vehicle Position entities in the GTFS-Realtime format or the [Dede app](https://github.com/dancesWithCycles/dede-android) can be used as data source.

 #### Native Apps (open source)